pgg1610/folio_website/_pages/about.md

 Hello!
 Welcome to my site.

-I recently completed doctorate from [Davidson School of Chemical Engineering](https://engineering.purdue.edu/ChE) at Purdue University.
+I recently completed a doctorate from [Davidson School of Chemical Engineering](https://engineering.purdue.edu/ChE) at Purdue University.
 I was advised by [Jeffrey P. Greeley](https://engineering.purdue.edu/ChE/people/ptProfile?resource_id=84163).
 Understanding the molecular-level behavior of the catalyst through data and science has been the main focus of my doctoral research.

 Besides research, I love to teach and work on scientific communication.

-Outside of work, I enjoy cooking [(link to some latest experiments)](https://www.instagram.com/pgg1610/), gaming, diving deep in arcane internet rabbit holes, reading philosophy, and going on longer-than-necessary bike rides.
+Outside of work, I enjoy [cooking](https://www.instagram.com/pgg1610/), gaming, diving deep in arcane internet rabbit holes, reading philosophy, and going on longer-than-necessary bike rides.

-I maintain a [Data Science blog](https://pgg1610.github.io/blog_fastpages/) where I document my thoughts, notebooks, tips, and list of helpful resources
+I maintain a [data science blog](https://pgg1610.github.io/blog_fastpages/) where I document my thoughts, tips, and list of helpful resources

-> <a href="https://www.youtube.com/watch?v=hPyFa9CqR6Y"> Sic Parvis Magna</a>
+> <a href="https://www.youtube.com/watch?v=hPyFa9CqR6Y"><i>Sic Parvis Magna</i></a>

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.